hashicorp/vault/website/source/docs/platform/k8s/helm/configuration.html.md

     * `enabled` (`boolean: true`) - The master enabled/disabled configuration.
 If this is true, most components will be installed by default.
 If this is false, no components will be installed by default and manually opting-in is required, such as by setting `server.enabled` to true.

-    * `image` (`string: "vault:latest"`) - The name of the Docker image (including any tag) for the containers running Vault. **This should be pinned to a specific version when running in production.** Otherwise, other changes to the chart may inadvertently upgrade your Vault version.

-    * `imagePullPolicy` (`string: "IfNotPresent"`) - The pull policy for container images.
-The default pull policy is `IfNotPresent` which causes the Kubelet to skip pulling an image if it already exists.

     * `imagePullSecrets` (`string: ""`) - Defines secrets to be used when pulling images from private registries.

         - `name`: (`string: required`) - Name of the secret containing files required for authentication to private image registries.